Sharpness of proper and cocompact actions on reductive homogeneous spaces: Proof of the Sharpness Theorem

 \section{Proof of the Sharpness Theorem}

 In this section we prove the following generalization of Theorem~\ref{thm:sharp}, where $\Gamma$ does not need to be discrete in~$G$.
-We refer to Definition~\ref{def:sharp-embed} and Section~\ref{subsec:compact-gen} for the notion of sharp embedding.
+We refer to Definition~\ref{def:sharp-embed} and Section~\ref{subsec:compact-gen} for the notion of sharp embeddedness.

 \begin{theorem} Let $G$ be a connected real linear reductive Lie group, and $H,\Gamma$ two closed subgroups of~$G$.
 If $\Gamma$ acts properly and cocompactly on $G/H$, then $\Gamma$ is compactly generated and sharply embedded in~$G$ with respect to~$H$. \end{theorem}